jtran1412/Upstart-case-study/README.md

-This is a case study on the company Upstart
+This is a case study on the company Upstart.
+It includes the origin of Upstart, its business activities, its competitors, its moat, it's accomplishments and my reccomendations on how they can improve their business.